 Eligibility and Entrance Requirements

-* Contestants must be a United States citizen, a female who has never been married and not currently pregnant.
+Candidates must be a United States citizen, a female who has never been married, and not currently pregnant.

-* Each contestant must solicit two salute pages, one ad page, and raise money for Children's Miracle Network.
+Each contestant must solicit two salute pages, and fundraise for Children's Miracle Network Hospitals.
 All must be completed and paid in full before participation.
 Contact the director for more specific details.